Touch or touchless trash cans

-An automatic trash can is powered by batteries and some models are also equipped with a wall adapter.
-If you want to rely on the wall adapter completely make sure you have a wall socket near the location you want to place the automatic trash can.
-If you want to separate trash and recycling we recommend a dual sensor recycling bin.
+Batteries power an automatic trash can, and some models also get equipped with a wall adapter.
+If you want to completely rely on the wall adapter, make sure you have a wall socket near the location you wish to place the automatic trash can.
+If you want to separate trash and recycling, we recommend a dual-sensor recycling bin.

 Other things to look for

-- If you want to place the trash can flat against your wall make sure the hinges of the lid are inside the bin.
-In this way the lid won’t stick out at the back when you open the trash can.
-Otherwise it might scratch your wall or damage the lid of your trash can.
+- If you want to place the trash can flat against your wall, make sure the lid’s hinges are inside the bin.
+In this way, the lid won’t stick out at the back when you open the trash can.
+Otherwise, it might scratch your wall or damage the cover of your trash can.

 - It is convenient to be able to lock the lid so the lid can stay open.
 This is very convenient when you want to throw away a larger amount of waste.

-- To prevent the bin from scooting on the floor it is recommended to look for a more heavy trash can made of stainless steel.
-To prevent scratches on your (wooden) floor make sure the bottom of the waste bin contains rubber.
-This rubber also precludes the bin from moving when you use the trash can.
-Especially recommended for step-on recycling bins and trash cans.
+- To prevent the bin from scooting on the floor, we recommend looking for a more heavy trash can made of stainless steel.
+To prevent scratches on your (wooden) floor, make sure the bottom of the waste bin contains rubber.
+This rubber also precludes the container from moving when you use the trash cans, especially for step-on recycling bins and trash cans.

 Recycling Bin Guide